HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

 {% endpullquote %}

 At first I was like: "What?
 Quality time with ... what?.
 I am pretty sure my wife want's something different when she demands quality time!"
-However, that quote did not went out of my head, and I tought about it for a while.
+However, that quote did not went out of my head, and I thought about it for a while.
 It does indeed make some sense.

 ## What is Quality Time?